Olde Town Land Use Code Changes

 To implement some of the "immediate actions" in the plan, the City Council adopted several Land Use Code amendments in 2020.

-The plan also calls for new Architectural Standards, or in other words, what a new/remodeled property will look like.
-Our first focus are standards for Single Family-Duplex zoning (see map).
+The plan also called for new Architectural Standards, or in other words, what a new/remodeled property will look like.

 - Mass and scale